The Andrée Vajda Janyk Sports Field is now closed for the season effective November 4, 2022. It is scheduled to re-open April 1 (weather permitting).

 - Hours of operation: The field will be open from 8 a.m. to 10 p.m. from April through November

 - No dogs: To protect the surface, dogs are strictly not allowed on the field.

-- Lighting: The sports field will be illuminated with LED fixtures.
-Shields mounted onto the fixtures will direct light to the sports field surface, reducing glare and light pollution to the surrounding neighbourhood.
-The light levels are anticipated to be approximately one third of the light levels of one ball diamond at Spruce Grove Park.
+- Lighting: To facilitate evening and nighttime use, the sports field can be illuminated with LED fixtures.
+Shields mounted onto the fixtures direct light to the sports field surface, reducing glare and light pollution to the surrounding neighbourhood.
+Light levels are approximately one-third of the light levels of one ball diamond at Spruce Grove Park.
 Reservations are required to use the lights.

 Rental Fees and Reservations